Serwur/guitar-hero-drums/README.md

-# about
+#about
-In java written program which handle guitar hero drums input and send it to output midi device
+Handles guitar hero drums input and send it to output midi device

+#download
+Download directory out.
+It includes .jar file and its natives required to for jinput

+#running
-## linux
+## linux & windows
-TODO
+To run application input command in CLI: java -Djava.library.path=./lib -Djinput.loglevel=OFF -jar gh-drums.jar

-## windows
+## windows problems
-TODO
+Sometimes settings -Djava.library.path does not work as expected.
+In case of any exception natives are not found, just pust them at location: C:\Windows\System32